5m477-coders/joezid.github.io/_posts/2020-3-24-Come-Play-with-me.md

 pip3 install pyinstaller
 {% endhighlight %}

-We will use pyi-archive_viewer command to view the archivefiles in the executables.
+We will use pyi-archive_viewer command to view the archivefiles in the executable.

 ![Image](https://raw.githubusercontent.com/joezid/joezid.github.io/master/Images/comeplaywithme/3.png)